SwissLife-OSS/mongo-extensions/src/Migration/Readme.md

 Introducing a version field on each document and having migration logic which performs the needed migrations when reading a document allows for a downtime free migrations.
 This pattern allows for multiple versions of an application to use the same database, for example in the case of a rolling update.

-## Api
+## Getting Started

+1. Add MongoDB.Extensions.Migration to your project using `dotnet add package MongoDB.Extensions.Migration`
+2. Make sure that your your domain entities for which you want to write a migration implement the interface IVersioned
+3. Write a migration by creating a new class which implements IMigration, see below.
-If used in combination with ASP.NET Core register your migrations with the `UseMongoMigration` extension method on the `IApplicationBuilder`.
+4. Regsiter your migrations with the `UseMongoMigration` extension method on the `IApplicationBuilder`.
 Either in Program.cs or in the Configure method of Startup.cs.

 ```csharp
 ...